 Introduction / History

-The Malasar are a respected tribe from the state of Kerala.
-They speak to each other in a mixture of the Malayam and Tamil languages.
-They eat wild yams and rice.
-They cultivate ragi and many other kinds of millets.
+They speak to one another in a mixture of the Malayam and Tamil languages.
+They eat wild yams and rice as staple foods.
+They cultivate many kinds of millet.

 What Are Their Beliefs?

-They worship gods called Kali, Malung and Mariamman.
+They worship gods called Kali, Mallung and Mariamman.
 They sacrifice goats and other animals as they believe this is needed to please these gods.
-They sacrifice in April once a year.
+They sacrifice in April, once each year.